Skip to main content

 }

-Now you can build and flash (run) the example to your device.
+Now you can build and upload the project to your development board.

 idf.py fullclean